PRNicovich/NicoLase/README.md

 -  Serial command to Arduino starts Pre-acquisition sequence with Ch1 and Ch6 high (ie 405 nm laser and blue transmitted LED)
 -  After defined illumination time, Pre-acquisition ends and Pre-acquisition delay begins
 -  After defined pre-acquisition delay time, a pulse is sent to the PRIMARY TRIGGER output
--  The Master camera begins acquiring frames (charcteristics defined through camera software).
+-  The Primary camera begins acquiring frames (charcteristics defined through camera software).
 Each is associated with an input pulse at the PRIMARY FIRE pin
 -  Each incoming PRIMARY FIRE pulse results in an output SECONDARY TRIGGER pulse and output pulses to the user-specified CHX output pins.
 Here I show alternating sequences of [Ch5 + Ch4] and [Ch3 + Ch2] to illustrate the programmable sequencing of these pins.
-- Each SECONDARY TRIGGER pulse triggers the slave camera, which in turn results in an incoming SECONDARY FIRE pulse (ignored in 2-camera acquisitions)
+- Each SECONDARY TRIGGER pulse triggers the secondary camera, which in turn results in an incoming SECONDARY FIRE pulse (ignored in 2-camera acquisitions)
 - Falling edge of PRIMARY FIRE pulse drives CHX outputs low and Arduino iterates to next line of sequence
 - After acquisition is complete, serial command to Arduino starts Post-acquisition sequence (here Ch6, blue transmitted LED high) for user-defined time